 Know Your Audience

 One of the strongest SEO content writing tools out there is a knowledge of your ideal audience.
 By knowing who you want to talk to, you can better craft your approach.
 Create a buyer persona of your ideal customer.
 Who are they?
 What do they need?
 What keeps them up at night?
 What do they want most?
-By understanding the important drivers behind their actions, you can form a stronger relationship through creating content that is important and valuable to them.
+By understanding the important drivers behind their actions, you can form a stronger relationship by creating content that is important and valuable to them.

 Focus on Your Titles and Your Headlines